nauam/Courses/docs/administration/configuration/database/index.md

 ### Add the JDBC Driver

-QW Control includes a JDBC driver for Mysql, MariaDB, Postgres, MSsql and H2.
+Rundeck includes a JDBC driver for Mysql, MariaDB, Postgres, MSsql and H2.
 If you are using another database or if you want to use an updated driver, copy the appropriate JDBC driver, such as "ojdbc14.jar" for Oracle into the server `lib` dir:

 ```bash
 cp ojdbc14.jar $RDECK_BASE/server/lib
 ```
 ::: tip
-For RPM and DEB you should create /var/lib/qwcontrol/lib folder and place the driver there.
+For RPM and DEB you should create /var/lib/rundeck/lib folder and place the driver there.
 :::

 ::: warning